cocoataster/ToDo-List/README.md

 ![Swift Version](https://img.shields.io/badge/swift-4.2-orange.svg)

-An App to create lists and add items inside.
+App to create lists and add items inside.
 Each line will be separated by a beautiful color, going from lighter to darker as you add new items.

 ## Snapshots